Over 40 people in 14 secure facilities across Scotland – prisons and hospitals – currently study Open University undergraduate modules.

-- Modules on offer do not require collaborative elements, placements or residential schools.
+- Modules on offer do not require collaborative elements or placements.

 - As students have no online access, we create printed packs of module materials to send to you by post.

-- Students are allocated a tutor and have one-to-one tutorials either face to face or via telephone, depending on the tutor’s location or the requirements of your individual establishment.
+- Students are allocated a tutor and can have one-to-one telephone tutorials, depending on the requirements of your individual establishment.

 - We connect with our students through the prison Learning Centre staff.
 Your assignments are submitted to Centre staff who then submit them to us on your behalf.